 Why Register a Domain Name?

-Buying and registering a unique and independent domain name establishes your own unique locator on the Internet.
+Buying and registering a domain name establishes your own unique locator on the Internet.
 It’s a user-friendly stand-in for the long string of numbers that make up your site’s official Internet Protocol (IP) address, and it’s also searchable based through search engines on the words—or keywords—that you build into your domain name.
-In order to claim your new name and launch your site online, you must register a domain name with a qualified domain registrar.
+Registering a domain with a domain name registrar is the first step in launching your new site online.
+The domain registrar is the company that manages domain name reservations.

 The Internet Corporation for Assigned Names and Numbers maintains and coordinates the supply of IP addresses worldwide, which makes sure that every entity on the Internet has a unique address and a unique domain name that represents that address.
 When a new domain name is created, it must be checked against ICANN’s databases of domain names that are currently in use to avoid duplication.
 If the domain name you want is already registered to someone else, you won’t be able to use it for your own site, but if your new domain name is not already in use, you can register it.
 As long as you continue to renew your domain name, it will remain exclusively yours.

-To get started, you’ll need to check the availability of your domain name.
+In order to choose a domain, you’ll first need to check the availability of your desired domain name.
 You won’t be able to register a name that’s an exact match with any registered domain names.
 You can check your desired name against domain names that are already registered with any of the many free domain name checking tools available through domain registrars and web hosting providers.
 All you need to do is to type in your desired name along with the Top Level Domain extension that you want to use, such as .com or .org.
+Generic top-level domains include:

 If the name is already registered, you’ll be told that it’s taken.
 Name check tools typically offer a number of similar alternative names, along with choices of available extensions, so you may be able to secure the name you want with only a few tweaks, or the choice of an extension other than the highly desirable and very familiar .com.
+If need be, feel free to use a domain name generator to come up with an available name for your website.
 When the name you want is marked available, you can take the next step in the registration process.

 How to Register a Domain Name